ksseverson57/campy/README.md

 Written by Kyle Severson and Diego Aldarondo (2019-2020).

 ## Credits
-Special thanks to Tim Dunn, David Hildebrand, Paul Thompson, Zack Weaver, and Jim Roach for helpful comments.
+Special thanks to Tim Dunn, David Hildebrand, and Paul Thompson for helpful comments.

 ## License
 MIT License